avengers-p11/Documentation/VCS Design + POC/GitOps/Understanding/README.md

 |What happens if manual changes occur?	|Continuous reconciliation tools detect and fix drift, restoring the desired state defined in Git.|
 |Is GitOps secure?	|Yes, Git provides controlled access, review mechanisms, and a clear audit trail for all changes.|

-## Conclusion

-GitOps streamlines application and infrastructure management by using Git as the central source of truth, automating deployments, and ensuring consistency.
-It offers benefits like faster rollbacks and enhanced security, though it requires overcoming challenges like tool complexity and a learning curve.

 ## Contact Information